Hidden Hills, California

 Hidden Hills is a city and gated community in the Santa Monica Mountains region of Los Angeles County, California.
-It is located next to the city of Calabasas.
-It is notable for being home to many actors and celebrities.
-The population was 1,725 at the 2020 census.
+It is located next to the cities of Los Angeles and Calabasas.
+The population was 1,725 as of 2020.

 History

+The earliest inhabitants of the area were Chumash people.

 The community was designed and developed in the 1950s by A. E. Hanson, a Southern California landscape architect and planned community developer.
 His earlier projects included Rolling Hills and Palos Verdes Estates, and the 1920s Beverly Hills Harold Lloyd Estate "Greenacres".

+Hidden Hills became the 73rd city in Los Angeles County on October 19, 1961.

-Vanity Fair described the city as follows:
+Vanity Fair described the city in 2017:

+Originally conceived of as a "rustic retreat" from LA, it is now described as the "glitzy epicenter of Nouveau Hollywood" and an "uber-elite enclave".

 Geography

 It is a gated residential community with a total area of 1.688 sqmi, all land.

-Hidden Hills is in the southern Simi Hills Transverse range near the Santa Monica Mountains on the western edge of San Fernando Valley, near the border with neighboring Ventura County.
+Hidden Hills is in the southern Simi Hills Transverse range near the Santa Monica Mountains on the western edge of the San Fernando Valley, near the border with neighboring Ventura County.

 Hidden Hills is bordered on the north by the nature reserve and greenbelt of the Upper Las Virgenes Canyon Open Space Preserve, a park with miles of equestrian, hiking, and mountain biking trails.
 Nearby to the south, is the pioneer Leonis Adobe National Historic Landmark, with gardens and a historical museum.
-It's across El Camino Real of the Spanish Las Californias and Mexican Alta California eras, now U.S. Route 101, also called the Ventura Freeway in that area south of Hidden Hills.
+The city lies just north of U.S. Route 101, also called the Ventura Freeway.

 Climate

-Arts and culture

-The city has a summer camp for children, community and children's theatre programs, annual parades, carnivals, parties, welcome wagon, snow days, and weekly community-wide barbecues during the summer.
+Demographics

+Hidden Hills first appeared as a city in the 1970 U.S. census.
+Prior to 1970, the area was part of the unincorporated portion of the Calabasas census county division.